-Known for its vibrant energy and rich history, Newcastle upon Tyne transforms during the festive season into a wonderland of twinkling lights and holiday cheer.
-The Newcastle Christmas Market is expanding in 2023.
-Based around Grey’s Monument, stalls will line Grainger Street and Grey Street and continue up Percy Street towards Old Eldon Square.
+The Newcastle Christmas Market is once again expanding, becoming the city’s key winter attraction.
+Based around Grey’s Monument, stalls will line Grainger Street and Grey Street, extending up Percy Street towards Old Eldon Square.

-Newcastle Christmas Market dates: 18th November to 23rd December 2023.
+Newcastle Christmas Market dates: 16th November to 22nd December 2024 (confirmed).

 Location: Grey’s Monument, Grainger Street, Grey Street and Old Eldon Square.